Read more about the changes made on December 15 here.

 (e) your use of the Services does not violate or infringe upon any third-party rights, including IP Rights, and you have obtained, as applicable, all necessary rights and permissions to enable your use of Content in connection with the Services;

-(f) you are authorized to initiate settlements to and debits from the User Bank Accounts;
+(f) you are authorised to initiate settlements to and debits from the User Bank Accounts;

 (g) you comply with Law with respect to your business, your use of the Services and Stripe Technology, and the performance of your obligations in this Agreement;